Office of the Provost

 - The Office of the Provost will make the final determination of award and each applicant will receive notification of their application decision (approved or denied).

 Use any number of appendices to include additional information pertinent your grant application.
-This may include IRB applications, letters of support, non-text information, or any other necessary accompaniment.
+This may include IRB and IACUC applications, letters of support, non-text information, or any other necessary accompaniment.

-The Office of Sponsored Programs and Research Services (OSPRS) will provide awardees with the details of the award including grant account numbers, final project budgets, award management instructions and reporting requirements.
+The Office of the Provost will provide awardees with the details of the award including account and project numbers, final project budgets, award management instructions and reporting requirements.

 Faculty may teach no more than one course during a summer term for which they receive PEG faculty compensation.

-For research projects that involve the use of human subjects, prior approval by the University’s Institutional Review Board (IRB) is required before beginning your research and any grant expenditures.
-Complete an IRB review protocol form found on the OSPRS website under the IRB section and submit to: OSPRS@coastal.edu.
+For research projects that involve the use of human or animal subjects, prior approval by the University’s Institutional Review Board (IRB) or the Institutional Animal Care and Use Committee (IACUC) is required before beginning your research and any grant expenditures.
+Complete the appropriate protocol form found on the OSPRS website under the IRB section or the IACUC section and submit to: OSPRS@coastal.edu.
 For questions, or assistance completing forms, please call the OSPRS at: 843-349-2978.

-PEG awardees are required to participate in the Faculty Excellence Summit or other designated event and/or venue (e.g. Faculty Showcase web page) to share project overviews with the larger University community.
+PEG awardees may be required to participate in designated events and/or venues that showcase faculty/student engagement (e.g. Faculty Showcase web page, Faculty Excellence Summit, etc.) to share project overviews with the larger University community.

-Any award-related documents are required for inclusion in the University’s master grant file in the OSPRS.
+Any award-related documents are required for inclusion in the project file.

-All funds must be expended or encumbered by Aug.
-14 of the academic year for which they were awarded.
+All funds must be expended or encumbered by the end date of the grant.

-Any spending requests (payroll, purchase reqs, invoices, expense reimbursement requests, P-card authorizations, etc.) should follow established University signature process, but note that all spending must be approved by the OSPRS prior to payment or reimbursement being authorized by Financial Services.
+Any spending requests (payroll, purchase requisitions, invoices, expense reimbursement requests, P-card authorizations, etc.) should follow established University signature process, but note that all spending must be approved by the Provost’s Office prior to payment or reimbursement being authorized by Financial Services.

-Unless otherwise authorized at the time of award, faculty compensation is only allowed between May 16 and Aug.
-14.
+Unless otherwise authorized at the time of award, direct faculty compensation is only allowed between May 16 and Aug.
+15.

 - The Slotted Faculty Summer Employment form can be found on the University forms page under the HREO section.
-Requests for faculty summer compensation payment may only be made once a progress report has been submitted to the OSPRS.
+Requests for faculty summer compensation payment may only be made once any required progress reports to date have been submitted to the Provost’s Office.

 Each grant recipient is responsible for monitoring all expenditures and staying within budget, this includes student assistant hours, travel expenses, supplies, etc.